EXCLUSIVE: Umami (Japanese, Ramen) – Ealing, LondonHALAL STATUS Halal chicken (available on request; zero cross-contamination)

 More importantly, while they don’t openly publicise this, we can confirm that their chicken is sourced Halal, with dishes prepped and cooked on request to ensure no cross-contamination.

-Regarding their ramens, then despite a chicken version not officially part of their current menu, it’s readily available any time on request, with battered chicken essentially being added to the Shoyu/ Vegetarian ramen.
+Regarding their ramens, then despite a chicken version not officially part of their current menu, it’s readily available any time on request, with battered chicken essentially being added to the Shoyu/ Vegetarian ramen, but also with a chicken broth.

 In addition, it’s also worth highlighting the following mouthwatering titbit: